 Our mainstage and workshop productions provide important opportunities for synthesizing classwork and establishing a professional work ethic.
 Ithaca College produces two musicals in most years, and a dance concert in alternating years, in addition to four plays and an opera.
-BFA Musical Theatre students are eligible to audition beginning in their first semester, and required to audition in every subsequent semester.
-This provides students with ample audition opportunities and experience in general auditions and callbacks.
+BFA musical theatre students are eligible to audition beginning in their first semester, and required to audition in every subsequent semester.
+This provides students with ample audition opportunities and experience with general auditions and callbacks.
+Student produced theatre and dance groups, as well as film projects flourish on IC’s campus.
 Ithaca’s professional venues regularly audition (and hire) current IC students, giving important early exposure to the professional production process.